kenest2/D3-CRM/README.md

   * Discarded (we don't see any potential)

   Please, always change Lead Status after you've made positive or negative progress with the company.

+* **Role in D3**.

+  Self-explanatory: what type of a partner or client this company may be? **Do not add more than 2 roles to a lead.** If you    want to add more than 2, this means we haven’t qualified this lead good enough.
+It’s an essential field because we measure our success by how many companies of different types we have added in a given week, month, or quarter.

+* **Success estimate**

+  How likely are we to sign a contract with this company?

+* **Other fields**

+  Everything else like the type of crypto services used or comments is optional.
+Fill those fields if you have some additional info.

 ### Lead cycle explained
 ![GitHub Logo](/images/logo.png)